cleavetv/unity-framework/Docs/SceneObjectDataObject.md

 # SceneObjectData

 The SceneObjectData is a container for objects created at runtime.
-The container is what provides the invocation of the framework [Interfaces](Interfaces.md) available so any object you want to have the interface methods automatically invoked on needs to be inside of a SceneObjectData container.
+The container is what provides the invocation of the framework [Interfaces](Interfaces.md) available so any object you want to have the interface methods automatically invoked on needs to be inside of an initialized, updating, and destroyed SceneObjectData container.
+This is done behind the scenes for the `SceneView` instance of SceneObjectData but it's important to note in case you want to reuse this object elsewhere.

 ##  `InitializeSceneObjects()`